pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 I also had to do some things to jerryrig the app toghether, that aren't in line with what we've been though is good code practise.
 One example is that I used a test method to clear the data in the map (IMDB) in the @Before method.
 Ideally you shouldn't rely on tests or network methods to perform utility operations like resetting variables or databases, but with API you sort of have to.
+Some of the test where the appropriate status code would be "201 created" results in an error, will fail since the status code is 200.
+This is due to poor implementation of the API.
+Luckily though, the API is not the focus in the exam.

 <a name="References"></a>
 ## 3. References